-Ready to delete Facebook once and for all?
-Once you’ve backed everything up and deleted any posts and photos you want removed immediately, visit Facebook’s account deletion page (Facebook isn't keen on you doing this, so it isn’t easily accessible through the settings menu) and click ‘Delete my account’.
+Ready to banish Facebook to the annals of your personal history?
+Well, once you’ve backed up all your data, visit Facebook’s account deletion page (Facebook isn’t keen on letting you do this, so it isn’t easily accessible through the settings menu) and select “Delete my account’

 It can take 90 days for everything to be erased from Facebook’s servers, but it will be inaccessible from the moment you click the button.